filecoin-project/filecoin-docs/content/en/basics/how-retrieval-works/basic-retrieval/index.md

 To retrieve data from Filecoin using Lassie, all you need is the CID of the content you want to download.

-Below video demonstrate how Lassie can be used to render content directly from Filecoin/IPFS.
+The video below demonstrates how Lassie can be used to render content directly from Filecoin/IPFS.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/h_zCd7ssKCQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 Lassie and go-car can work together to retrieve and extract data from Filecoin, all you need is the CID of the content to download.